 “With all due respect and then some Captain… why?”

-Rob pushed him back towards the tilehooves while the boy swallowed the answer.
+Rob pushed him back toward the tilehooves while the boy swallowed the answer.
 They took to their mounts again and started crossing Flatsprung.
 As the bonepickers had predicted there wasn’t much time to dwell on their fortunes.
-Less than a third of the way across the road a group of round objects sped towards them.
+Less than a third of the way across the road a group of round objects sped their way.

 “The wait won’t be long,” one of them said with an implied sneer.
 “The Spotless has blessed us with unnatural speed on these roads.”

 Alast once again felt the ground tremble, but this time it was not akers; it was the combination of thousands of marching feet.
-He’d overheard Rob and Teal, during a discussion of recent ekapad surveys, say that Yugo’s force on the roads was nearly two thousand strong.
-Combined with the proliths and his forces flowing down from Third Sink it was nearly five thousand.
+He’d overheard Rob and Teal, during a discussion of recent ekapad surveys, say that Yugo’s force on the roads was nearly 2,000 strong.
+Combined with the proliths and his forces flowing down from Third Sink it was nearly 5,000.
 In addition, a lone prolith was said to be as effective as five uncoordinated men.

 Still, there were plenty of tilefolk and living men mixed in with Yugo’s bony soldiers.
 Such was the charisma of the purple papist; any could fall under his thrall.
 Surely a man whose bones were crystal, who shined through with the florent’s light, knew how to help a spirit reach that plane of endless light and life.